Tokyo 2020 chiefs fire opening ceremony director over Holocaust joke | DW | 22.07.2021

 "The organizing committee has decided to relieve Kobayashi of his post," she added.

+The months leading up to the Tokyo Games have been mired in scandals.

-The ceremony was already set to go ahead without its planned opening music after composer Keigo 'Cornelius' Oyamada was forced to quit for bullying disabled schoolmates.
+The ceremony was already set to go ahead without its planned opening music after composer Keigo Oyamada was forced to quit.
+Oyamada had bragged in interviews about bullying his disabled classmates in the past.

+Hashimoto herself was named the Tokyo Olympics chief after the previous president stepped down over derogatory remarks he had made about women.

+Olympic organizers have also faced a backlash in Japan as critics oppose holding the event during the coronavirus pandemic.

 More to follow...